Zerobeings/learn/README.md

 </p>

 # Metadata Structure
 It is recommended to follow the metadata structure standard developed by [opensea](https://docs.opensea.io/docs/metadata-standards) with two additional items: file and filetype.
 This will simplify the marketplace sort function when listing non-image based NFTs.
+It enables to the ability for future file type rendering as well.

 ```json
 {